Was Grace Kelly's Rover P6 really sabotaged?

 It is thought that the Solar Temple was a front for the CIA and their Operation Gladio, a Cold War enterprise to provide resistance in the event of high tension dismissal of the Warsaw Pact.
 Could Grace have been a CIA informant?
 The proposal sounds absurd, but with rumours of Prince Rainier III enjoying the fruits of unscrupulous business contacts, could the Americans have been watching him?

 Rainier III was also a member of the notorious P2 Masonic Lodge, infamous for infiltrating the Italian government and bringing authorities to near destruction.
-As a result, Italy banned secret societies on 24 July 1981 – but not before a list of members was published.
+As a result, Italy banned secret societies on 24 July 1981 – but not before a list of members were leaked to the press.
 With Rainier's name thrust into the public limelight, it rocked the very foundations on which the principality of Monaco was based.

 However, these thoughts are cynical.
 While it remains well documented that Grace was infelicitous in her Royal marriage, the accident could have been a legitimate calamity.
 Perhaps a direct result of over-stuffing the car and having to dismiss the everyday chauffeur, Grace’s decision to attempt the sinuous descent from the Roc Agel holiday home sealed her own fate.